Tsawwassen/hme/README.md

 - - - Remove lines where the "Serial Number" and "Invetory Part" are the same
 - - - - FSG440 is a non-serialized part, but was serialized at one point. looks like legacy data
 - - - - This logic also removed the ".R-SEA-MISC"

+## 09/29/2024
+- Manually checked the report export and the actual count sheet.
+Order is good. noticed a couple units and parts that need to be updated.
+- - Unit Issues
+- - - D-00017. duplicate. both on count sheet. different part numbers.
+WW needs to be fixed
+- - - D-02240. duplicate. only one on count sheet, but two in unit file (same p#, SN/UN issue).
+I think adding a '.' at the end of the unit number of the line that was sold will fix this issue.
+- - - HME-03009. duplicate. only one on count sheet, but two in unit file (different p#, SN/UN issue).
+I think adding a '.' at the end of the SN of the sold one will fix this issue.
+- - - D-02195. duplicate. only one on count sheet, but two in unit file (different p#, SN/UN issue).
+I think adding a '.' at the end of the SN of the sold one will fix this issue.
+- - - D-02016. duplicate. only one on count sheet, but two in unit file (different p#, SN/UN issue).
+I think adding a '.' at the end of the SN of the sold one will fix this issue.
+- - - D-02046. duplicate. only one on count sheet, but two in unit file (different p#, SN/UN issue).
+I think adding a '.' at the end of the SN of the sold one will fix this issue.
+- - Part Number issues
+- - - Part numbers like "200.12800" get changed to "200.128".
+Can either update it in WW, or see when the trailing '00' get dropped and handle in the app
+- - - - Looks like the upload file does have the trailing '00'.
+Papaparse removing it?
+- - - 'R-WC-PED-T' has a blank record.
+Shows up on the count sheet also.
+- Last thing to do is to remove any 'complete' lines that do not have a category number (still needs to keep the "extra scan" data).

 ## QoL ToDos